-How To Unfreeze & Thaw Out Frozen Pipes
+How To Unfreeze, Thaw Out, & Fix Frozen Pipes

 As soon as you know that your pipes are frozen, the first thing you will need to do is open the faucet, just slightly to release any built-up pressure.
 Next, you will want to begin close to the faucet and use hot towels, a hairdryer, a portable space heater, or a heat lamp to get the water flowing again.